tanmdoan/dotfiles-v2/README.md

 ### What's included

-The environment created here helps with working with these tools/langues:
+This environment helps with working with these tools/languages:

 - zsh/oh-my-zsh
 - git